Knuckle Bender Splint Indications, Uses, Contraindications

 Never attempt to adjust, repair, or otherwise modify your orthosis

-• The components of this device have been carefully chosen, assembled, adjusted, and secured according to your physician’s prescription and the manufacturers’ specifications.
+• The components of this device have been carefully chosen, assembled, adjusted, and secured according to your physician’s and the manufacturers’ specifications.
 In order to maintain the safety and effectiveness of your device, adjustments may only be made by a qualified medical professional.

 [/stextbox]